 Groveland: If you’re entering the park from the Big Oak Flat Entrance or leaving via this route, Groveland offers a range of accommodations.
 The Groveland Hotel, a historic inn, and Rush Creek Lodge, a modern resort with a variety of room types and onsite dining, are both popular choices.

 Oakhurst: Situated near the South Entrance, Oakhurst provides a range of lodging options, restaurants, and shops.
-The Best Western Plus Yosemite Gateway Inn and Chateau du Sureau, a luxurious 5-star hotel, are both worth considering for your stay.
+The Best Western Plus Yosemite Gateway Inn and Sierra Sky Ranch, Ascend Hotel Collection, a luxurious 5-star hotel, are both worth considering for your stay.

 Glamping: For glamping enthusiasts, a variety of cabins and canvas tents are available for selection in Curry Village.

 Remember, it’s always worth booking your accommodation well in advance, particularly during peak tourist season.

 Frequently Asked Questions About One Day Trip to Yosemite National Park

 Can you go to Yosemite for one day?